shpml/fundamentals/README.md

 | 9  |  Functions | Defining and Calling Functions, Parameters and Return Statements, Scope |
 | 10  |  Objects | Creating Objects, Object Method, JSON and This|
 | 11  |  The Dom | Accessing and Manipulating the DOM |

-Read more about our [contribution guidelines](CONTRIBUTING.md).

-Check out the [issues](https://github.com/generalassembly/fundamentals/issues) we're already planning on addressing.

-## Licensing
-All content is licensed under a CC­BY­NC­SA 4.0 license.
-All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.